-- Provision of a reticulated water supply and sewerage system in Nelligen. - Provision of a reticulated sewerage system in Akolele. - Construction of a new 3,120 ML southern water storage. - Construction of a new southern water treatment plant (WTP). - Sewage treatment plant (STP) upgrades Batemans Bay, Tomakin, Moruya and Kianga. - Malua Bay sewer diversion (from Batemans Bay STP to Tomakin STP).
+- Provision of a reticulated water supply and sewerage system in Nelligen. - Provision of a reticulated sewerage system in Akolele. - Construction of a new 3,120 ML southern water storage. - Construction of a new southern water treatment plant (WTP). - Construction of a water trunk main to bypass Moruya. - Sewage treatment plant (STP) upgrades Batemans Bay, Tomakin, Moruya and Kianga. - Malua Bay sewer diversion (from Batemans Bay STP to Tomakin STP).